zeromaj/iota/README.md

 Use PM2 to run the validator in the background: `pm2 start pm2/validator.config.js`

 ## Compute Requirements
-We recommend:
+The runs are currently in bfloat16, resulting in a total footprint of ~2GB for a 1B parameter model.
+As such, we recommend:
-1. A100 80GB, or larger GPU
+1. Cuda GPU with >= 8GB VRAM (RTX 4080, for example)
-2. Ubuntu
+2. Ubuntu 22.04 (Jammy)